ankane/shorts/archive/securing-user-emails-in-rails.md

 # Securing User Emails in Rails

+---

+*There is an [updated version](https://ankane.org/securing-user-emails-lockbox) of this post.*

+---

 The GDPR goes into effect next Friday.
 Whether or not you serve European residents, it’s a great reminder that we have the responsibility to build systems in a way that protects user privacy.

 Email addresses are a common form of personal data, and they’re often stored unencrypted.
 If an attacker gains access to the database or backups, emails will be compromised.